Dylan Cozens: International play

 Cozens made his first international tournament appearance at the 2017 World U-17 Hockey Challenge in British Columbia.
 He captured a silver medal with Canada Red, who lost the championship final 6–4 to the United States team, and put up seven points in the tournament, tying the team high.
 The following year, Cozens served as an alternate captain for the Canadian under-18 team at the 2018 Hlinka Gretzky Cup in Alberta.
 He scored a controversial goal in the semifinals, tying the Canada-USA game with 0.00 left on the clock to take the match into overtime, where Canada won 6–5 to eliminate Team USA.
 No video replay was available to replay the goal, and the victory stood.
 Cozens and Team Canada took gold in the tournament, with Cozens scoring four goals and nine points over the course of the Cup.
 Cozens finished his under-18 tournament career as an alternate captain for Team Canada at the 2019 IIHF World U18 Championships in Sweden.
 Canada failed to medal in the tournament, losing 5–2 to the United States in the third-place match.
 Cozens had four goals and nine points in seven games, tied for eighth among all tournament participants.

 Following his under-18 career, Cozens became the first Yukon player to represent the Canada men's national junior ice hockey team when he joined them for the 2020 World Junior Ice Hockey Championships in the Czech Republic.
 He scored two goals and seven assists in seven World Junior games, winning a gold medal when Canada defeated Russia 4–3 in the championship match.
 Cozens was originally named an alternate captain for Team Canada at the 2021 World Junior Ice Hockey Championships, but after captain Kirby Dach suffered a wrist injury, he and Bowen Byram were promoted to co-captains.
 He had eight goals and 16 assists, second among all participants, and was named to the tournament all-star team, while Canada took silver after a 2–0 shutout loss to the United States.

-Cozens played in his first senior World Championship tournament in 2022, where he finished third in overall scoring and received a silver medal.
+Cozens made his senior national team debut at the 2022 IIHF World Championship in Finland.
+Despite never playing left wing before the tournament, Cozens was placed on the top line with Pierre-Luc Dubois, and he was third in tournament scoring with seven goals and 13 points in 10 games.
+Cozens and Team Canada took silver in the tournament, losing the championship game 4–3 to Finland in overtime.
 Following the end of the 2023–24 NHL season, with the Sabres not qualifying for the 2024 Stanley Cup playoffs, Cozens accepted an invitation to join Team Canada at the 2024 IIHF World Championship.
+Despite finishing in fourth place, Cozens was named to the tournament all-star team after recording nine goals and 11 points in 10 games.